Habitat for Humanity Mexico

 In 1988, Habitat for Humanity began working in the communities of Dexthi Alberto, Chihuahua, and San Pedro Capula, Hildago.
 Once it was legally constituted as a Civil Organization in 1990, it developed a more extensive presence that today covers 17 states and is one of the largest Habitat programs in all of Latin America and the Caribbean.

 Habitat México builds in rural, semi-urban and urban areas.
 The average house is completed in roughly three weeks, measuring between 42 to 49 m².
 In compliance with urban housing code requirements, Habitat houses in cities measure the minimum 60 m² and have electrical and plumbing installations.
+By 2013 Habitat Mexico has given over 42,000 housing solutions in benefit of over 210,000 people.

 Construction materials vary from region to region.
 In order to reduce the cost of the homes, Habitat Mexico utilizes local materials whenever possible.
 Roofs may be built with galvanized zinc or reinforced concrete, and walls consist of clay bricks, adobe or concrete blocks.
 Materials also vary depending on the area’s climate and susceptibility to earthquakes and hurricanes.